 One distinction worth keeping straight: the mark carries your own per-item asset ID, not a SKU, which identifies a product type rather than an individual unit, and not the serial number, which the manufacturer already put somewhere awkward.

-A mark with nothing behind it is just decoration - the ID needs to resolve to a record naming the owner, location, purchase details, and history.
-The pattern that works: mark each item as it is purchased, record the mark’s ID together with the serial number, and make every later event start from the mark.
-In AMPthilly, printable QR labels are generated from the asset record itself, so scanning a label with a phone camera opens that item’s profile, owner, and history in the browser - no app install needed.
+In AMPthilly, printable QR labels are generated from the asset record itself, so scanning a label with a phone camera opens that item’s profile, owner, and full history in the browser - no app install needed.
+Every checkout, return, transfer, and repair is logged as audit history on the asset, and a damaged label can be regenerated from the same record, so the chain from mark to record stays unbroken.
 Teams marking a first batch of kit can browse the equipment guides for per-category advice.

 Related terms